wolfvictorOSI/Edge-Data-Store-Docs/V1/Administration/Reset Edge Data Store.md

 # Reset Edge Data Store

-Edge Data Store provides a method of performing a complete reset of the product.
+Edge Data Store provides a method by which you can perform a complete reset of the product.
 When you perform a reset, all event data and Edge Data Store configuration is deleted, and the product is restarted.

 **Note:** All configuration and stored data will be lost as a result of performing this action.